lskatz/fasten/README.md

 * `--paired-end` Input reads are interleaved paired end
 * `--verbose` Print more status messages

+## Documentation

+Please see the inline documentation at https://lskatz.github.io/fasten

 ## Other documentation

 * Some workflows are shown in the [one-liners](./docs/one-liners.md) page.